Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 }
 ```

-This is a list of UTC timestamps and coordinates indicating the geometric position of the camera (the STEREO Ahead spacecraft in this example).
+This is a list of UTC timestamps and coordinates indicating the geometric position of the STEREO Ahead spacecraft in this example.
 The first coordinate is the distance to Sun, the second and third coordinates are the Stonyhurst heliographic longitude and latitude of the given object.

+The maximum number of points accepted for computation is 1e6 and the Python code distributes the computation to the available number of processors in the computer using Python multi-processing because the SPICE library is not re-entrant.

 At the moment, the following locations are available: all JPL DE430 ephemeris locations (solar system planets, Pluto, the Moon), comet 67P/Churyumov-Gerasimenko.
 Also available are the following spacecraft trajectories (existing or planned): SOHO, STEREO, SDO, PROBA-2, PROBA-3, Solar Orbiter, Parker Solar Probe.
 Several reference frames often used in the heliophysics domain are known.